davodey/PAG/README.md

 This is a temporary github placement while the Guidelines are being updated.

+## Current TODOs:

+- Fetch all the external pages referenced by pag.html and make local copies
+- Check that all external images have been fetched
+- Javascript
+- Cupper

 ## Issue
 The current Pearson Accessibility Guidelines are sitting on a server we cannot easily access and update: <a href="http://wps.pearsoned.com/accessibility/115/29601/7577872.cw/index.html#parent_12631413">http://wps.pearsoned.com/accessibility/115/29601/7577872.cw/index.html#parent_12631413</a>.